keithmburu/courses/2020-compling/slides/3-prediction-logreg.md

 # Optimization
 ## Stochastic Gradient Descent
 * Full gradient descent requires going over all training data for one update
-* Insterad, we use **stochastic** gradient descent (SGD), which uses a single example from training data to update all parameters on one iteration
+* Instead, we use **stochastic** gradient descent (SGD), which uses a single example from training data to update all parameters on one iteration
 * Understanding logistic regression and SGD is crucial for understanding more complex algorithms